Skip to main content

 Pine Mountain Tanks Project

-The Pine Mountain Tanks Project is a two-phase effort, which will span multiple years, and adds a pair of 2-million-gallon concrete water storage tanks near Concrete Pipe and Sky Oaks roads, bolstering water supply resiliency for firefighters, as well as for the town of Ross and other area residents.
+The Pine Mountain Tanks Project is a two-phase effort, which will span multiple years, and adds a pair of seismically resilient 2-million-gallon concrete water storage tanks near Concrete Pipe and Sky Oaks roads.
+Known as the Pine Mountain Tanks Project, because these tanks will eventually replace the Pine Mountain Tunnel for water storage, this generational project will ultimately bolster the District’s water supply resiliency by improving seismic stability and water quality, boosting firefighting capabilities on the watershed and increasing water system capacity for Ross Valley.

 Contact Information